 Three months before your placement training class, we will send you an online Class Preparation Course to complete.
 The information includes important things to know to maintain good health in your service dog, laws around public access, etc. The course is also a good point of reference to use even after you have received your service dog.

-The placement training class is held in Xenia, OH (or Anchorage, AK by invitation only) for 9 consecutive days.
-Class starts on a Saturday and graduation is on Sunday.
+The placement training class is held in Xenia, OH for 10 consecutive days.
+Class starts on a Thursday and graduation is on Saturday.
 You will meet your service dog the first day of class, and will be receiving hands-on training from the training staff to understand how to effectively use your service dog.
 You will receive both group instruction as well as small group and individual sessions.
 You will have training times at the 4 Paws Training Center and in public places like a mall, grocery stores, area parks, home environments, etc. You will also have the opportunity to meet the volunteers who worked with your service dog on a designated day.
 You will have assessments through class to ensure that you understand the tasks and are able to use them correctly in addition to a public access test.
 The final day of class includes Graduation which is a celebration of the formation of the new team and an opportunity to recognize the many people it took to reach this day.
+You may leave the process whenever and for whatever reason (however, you do not get refunded).

 Follow Up Support

-Your first year with a service dog often requires additional support to ensure the team’s success.
+4 Paws provides additional support during the first year to support the team’s success.
 After graduation, your class will take part in once a week virtual discussion for the first month.
-You will continue to meet virtually to receive support, but it will move to a monthly virtual discussion until you have been a team for 6 months.
+After the first month it will move to a monthly virtual discussion until you have been a team for 6 months.
 4 Paws additionally has team assessment forms to be completed quarterly during the first year so that we are able to support you with your new service dog.
-From there, 4 Paws sends out annual paperwork that includes a team assessment, health form completed by a vet and two letters of references from individuals who have seen the team working but are not related to the family.
+After a year, and yearly thereafter, 4 Paws sends out annual paperwork that includes a team assessment, health form completed by a vet and two letters of references from individuals who have seen the team working but are not related to the family.
 Once the paperwork is received, 4 Paws recertifies the team to work for another year.

 Note: At any time 4 Paws staff are available to clients to reach out when they need assistance.